 You use that money for qualified medical costs as they occur.
 These accounts are great ways to prepare yourself for any unexpected medical emergencies you may run into down the road.

 For example, this year you can sock away up to $3,500 as an individual or $7,000 if you have dependents.
 Individuals who are 55 or older can take advantage of a special catch-up clause as well.
 They can contribute an extra $1,000 per year.

-However, it’s critical to note that when you reach 65 and enroll in any part of Medicare, you can no longer contribute money into your health savings account.
+However, it's critical to note that when you reach 65 and enroll in any part of Medicare, you can no longer contribute money to your health savings account.
 Doing so will result in significant penalties with the IRS.

 Also, in order to open a health savings account, you must be enrolled in a qualified high-deductible health insurance policy.
 Check with your employer to see if they offer this type of plan for you to enroll in.

 Now let’s look into more ways you can use health savings accounts to maximize the benefits for retirement preparation.

 Money accumulating in your account can be used to cover the cost of various healthcare expenses, including dental, hearing and vision expenses.